-- (i) the retrospective reporting of extenuating circumstances which a student might reasonably have been expected to disclose to the Extenuating Circumstances Panel. - (ii) marginal failure to attain a higher degree classification. - (iii) an appeal against the academic judgement of internal or external examiners. - (iv) retrospective complaints against the standard of tutoring etc. These must be made before the results of Boards of Examiner deliberations and cannot be used to lever an appeal against the judgement of the Board. - 2.3 Disagreement with a mark or a grade cannot itself constitute grounds for appeal. - 2.4 Where a Review has not been completed within the timescales set out in B1.8 above, the Academic Appeals Officer will advise the student in writing of his or her right to lodge an Appeal as provided under B2.6.
-The Appeal will then proceed in the prescribed manner.
+- (i) marginal failure to attain a higher degree classification. - (ii) an appeal against the academic judgement of internal or external examiners. - (iii) retrospective complaints against the standard of tutoring etc. These must be made before the results of Boards of Examiner deliberations and cannot be used to lever an appeal against the judgement of the Board. - 2.3 Disagreement with a mark or a grade cannot itself constitute grounds for appeal. - 2.4 Where a Review has not been completed within the timescales set out in B1.9 above, the Academic Appeals Officer will advise the student in writing of their right to lodge an Appeal as provided under B2.6.
+The Appeal will then proceed in the prescribed manner. - 2.5 Anonymous appeals are not permitted.
+See B1.7 regarding third party representation.

-- 2.5 Anonymous appeals are not permitted.
-See B1.6 regarding third party representation. - 2.6 An appeal must be lodged with the Academic Appeals Officer within ten working days of the student's receipt of the letter notifying them of the outcome of the Review.
+- 2.6 An appeal must be lodged with the Academic Appeals Officer within ten working days of the student's receipt of the letter notifying them of the outcome of the Review.
 The appeal must be lodged on the form provided (available from Secretariat) and must include: - (a) a precise identification of the decision(s) of the Board of Examiners against which the appeal is lodged; - (b) a precise identification of the formal grounds of appeal (i.e. B2.2 above); - (c) a statement of the appellant's case; - (d) evidence establishing that an appeal is warranted.
 Whenever possible, such evidence must be in documentary form, provided either when the appeal is lodged or, only if it is not available at the time, as soon as possible thereafter.
 Students may not introduce at the appeal stage any evidence that was available to them but had not been previously submitted at the Review stage.